FedEx Corporation (FDX) and the Battle of Fundamentals vs. Technicals

 Analysts’ Opinion of FDX

-Many brokerage firms have already submitted their reports for FDX stocks, with BofA Securities repeating the rating for FDX by listing it as a “Buy.”
-The predicted price for FDX in the upcoming period, according to BofA Securities is $372 based on the research report published on June 29th of the current year 2021.
+Many brokerage firms have already submitted their reports for FDX stocks, with JP Morgan repeating the rating for FDX by listing it as a “Overweight.”
+The predicted price for FDX in the upcoming period, according to JP Morgan is $329 based on the research report published on September 22nd of the current year 2021.

-Stifel, on the other hand, stated in their research note that they expect to see FDX reach a price target of $344, previously predicting the price at $339.
-The rating they have provided for FDX stocks is “Buy” according to the report published on June 25th, 2021.

-Morgan Stanley gave a rating of “Equal-Weight” to FDX, setting the target price at $270 in the report published on June 25th of the current year.
+BofA Securities gave a rating of “Buy” to FDX, setting the target price at $372 in the report published on June 29th of the current year.

 Insider Trading